DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 - Reduced Color Depth.
 Most games on the PS1 used a 15-bit color depth.

 #### Things I Don't Want
-- The weird vertex and texture warping on models that happened as a result of the PS1's hardware limitations
+- The weird vertex and texture warping on models that happened as a result of the PS1's hardware limitations.
+(The actual names for these are screen space verte)
 - The extreme pixelization due to the PS1's low resolution.
 I feel like trying to do this on modern screens would make the scene harder to read
 - The low framerate found in many PS1 games.
 A lot of those ran at 15-20 FPS, which is not something I want to replicate.
 I want the game to target 60 FPS.